osmlab/atlas-checks/.github/ISSUE_TEMPLATE/new-integrity-check.md

 For each use case, please add a screenshot of the feature & openstreetmap.org link (or other sources).
 If necessary, edit the screenshot to better illustrate the use case.

 Example:

 *Case 1: [Descriptive but concise title.]
 (Location)*
  - Summary/Explanation of what is being flagged and why
  - OSM Link

-Add image here
+Add supporting  image here

 **Further investigation**
 Provide any additional information found that is worth mentioning (e.g. Further explanation of false positives or false negatives).

 **Supported regions**
 Specify which countries/regions this check is applicable to.
 List ISO codes.
-All countries in a valid answer.
+"All countries" works all well.

 **What's not supported (optional):**
 This section explains what elements are not supported by this check, whether or not these elements should be included/addressed in the future, and if these cases are better handled in another (existing or new) check.